-Osteonecrosis of the jaw (ONJ) can occur in patients receiving Xgeva, manifesting as jaw pain, osteomyelitis, osteitis, bone erosion, tooth or periodontal infection, toothache, gingival ulceration, or gingival erosion.
+Osteonecrosis of the jaw (ONJ) has been reported in patients receiving Xgeva, manifesting as jaw pain, osteomyelitis, osteitis, bone erosion, tooth or periodontal infection, toothache, gingival ulceration, or gingival erosion.
 Persistent pain or slow healing of the mouth or jaw after dental surgery may also be manifestations of ONJ.
 In clinical trials in patients with osseous metastasis, the incidence of ONJ was higher with longer duration of exposure [see Adverse Reactions (6.1)].
 Seventy-nine percent of patients with ONJ had a history of tooth extraction, poor oral hygiene, or use of a dental appliance as a predisposing factor.
+Other risk factors for the development of ONJ include immunosuppressive therapy, treatment with angiogenesis inhibitors, systemic corticosteroids, diabetes, and gingival infections.

 Perform an oral examination and appropriate preventive dentistry prior to the initiation of Xgeva and periodically during Xgeva therapy.
 Advise patients regarding oral hygiene practices.
 Avoid invasive dental procedures during treatment with Xgeva.
+Consider temporary discontinuation of Xgeva therapy if an invasive dental procedure must be performed.
+There are no data available to suggest the optimal duration of treatment interruption.

 Patients who are suspected of having or who develop ONJ while on Xgeva should receive care by a dentist or an oral surgeon.
 In these patients, extensive dental surgery to treat ONJ may exacerbate the condition.
+Clinical judgment of the treating physician should guide the management plan of each patient based on individual risk/benefit assessment.